hheimer/genome-apps-for-genome-ai/README.md

 # Genome Apps for Genome AI

-This repository contains [Genome Apps](https://www.guardiome.com/apps-index/) :microscope: created by the open source Genome App community and used by [Genome AI](https://www.guardiome.com/ai-index/) :no_mouth:.
+This repository contains [Genome Apps](https://www.guardiome.com/apps-index/) :microscope: created by the open source Genome App community :earth_asia: and used by [Genome AI](https://www.guardiome.com/ai-index/) :no_mouth:.
 All Genome Apps here are available for Genome AI users :family:.

 ## Adding your Genome App here